-Aliyah is the Marketing and Design Intern, working on how to best communicate content and style to audiences verbally and visually.
+Aliyah is a marketer and designer working on how to best communicate content and style to audiences verbally and visually.
 At JDI, she gets particularly excited to work on inventing brands through design thinking.

 As a little girl growing up in Zimbabwe, Aliyah and her sisters would spend hours playing with the only toys available to them: Barbie.
 They sewed doll clothes, constructed furniture from wood and styrofoam, and acted out scenes they saw in their neighborhood.
 Aliyah attributes all this time with a doll in her hand to her creativity, love for making things, and need to analyze human interactions.